Wyntuition/aspnetcore-workshop-kit/00-BasicAspNetCoreApp/README.md

     using Microsoft.AspNetCore.Hosting;
     ```

 At this point, you have a minimal ASP.NET Core app set up.
+You can navigate to http://localhost:5000 to get a hello world.

 1. Move configuration of the host to the Startup class, per convention.